 Four reference committees hold open hearings to consider the issues listed below.Onsite, follow the progress of each Reference Committee on your mobile device at http://refcom.texmed.org.

-Financial and Organizational Affairs: Association finances, membership, representation, legal issues, and federation relationships.Medical Education: Undergraduate, graduate, and continuing education; physician workforce.Science and Public Health: Core public health functions; environmental health; child and adolescent health; injury prevention; addictive and infectious diseases; regulatory issues; biomedical research; and prevention and medicine.Socioeconomics: Health care payment plans; Medicare/Medicaid; reimbursement; and legislative and regulatory issues.
+Financial and Organizational Affairs: Association finances, membership, representation, legal issues, and federation relationships.Medical Education and Health Care Quality: Undergraduate, graduate, and continuing education; physician workforce; issues related to health care quality.Science and Public Health: Core public health functions; environmental health; child and adolescent health; injury prevention; addictive and infectious diseases; regulatory issues; biomedical research; and prevention and medicine.Socioeconomics: Health care payment plans; Medicare/Medicaid; reimbursement; and legislative and regulatory issues.

 Speakers' Letter: 2020 TMA Virtual House of DelegatesUpdated 7.01.20

 House Standing Rules for Special Circumstances

 View Reference Committee TestimonyTestimony closed Aug.
 1, but members can still view submitted testimony.